A new parametrization for ideal classes in rings defined by binary forms, and applications: Orbit parametrization

-The module $R_F$ is of significant interest in its own right and has been studied extensively in the literature.
-In~\cite[Proof of Lemma~3]{MR0306119}, Birch and Merriman proved that the discriminant of $F$ is equal to the discriminant of $R_F$, and in~\cite[Proposition 1.1]{MR1001839}, Nakagawa proved that $R_F$ is actually a ring (and hence an order in $K_F$) having multiplication table
+The module $R_F$ has been studied extensively in the literature.
+In~\cite[proof of Lemma~3]{MR0306119}, Birch and Merriman proved that the discriminant of $F$ is equal to the discriminant of $R_F$, and in~\cite[Proposition 1.1]{MR1001839}, Nakagawa proved that $R_F$ is actually a ring with the following multiplication table: taking $1 \leq i \leq j \leq n-1$ and setting $\zeta_0 \defeq 1$ and $\zeta_{n} \defeq -f_{n}$ for convenience, we have

-where $1 \leq i \leq j \leq n-1$ and we take $\zeta_0 = 1$ and $\zeta_{n} = -f_{n}$ for convenience.\footnote{To be clear, these results of Nakagawa are stated for the case of irreducible $F$, but as noted in~\cite[\S2.1]{MR2763952}, their proofs continue to hold when $F$ is not irreducible.}

 Also contained in $K_F$ is a natural family of free $R$-submodules $I_F^k$ of rank $n$ for each integer $k \in \{0, \dots, n-1\}$, having $R$-basis given by